seas-cs32/py2cpp/3Pointers/lesson/instructions.md

 `char response[RESPONSE_MAXLEN];`

-After you've updated the program with this choice, compile and run it, which you can do by just hitting the big green "Run" button.
+After you've updated the program with this choice, compile and run it.

 Type "test" in response to the prompt and hit return.
 You should see the program complete successfully with the right answer for the length of your response.